aroberge/avantpy/psf/idea.md

 ## What is AvantPy

-Even though I have created a repository with this name, **AvantPy does not exist yet.** For now, it is an idea inspired by various experiments I have done, most of which are available on Github.
+Even though I have created a repository with this name, **AvantPy does not exist yet.** For now, it is an idea inspired by the various observations mentioned above and enriched by some experiments I have done, most of which are available on Github.
 Conceptually, AvantPy includes the following.

 - AvantPy is a collection of dialects, each dialect being a superset of Python, designed to make it easier to learn programming concept in a given human language.
+  - Each dialect consists of a translations of most Python keywords, supplemented by a few additional ones intended to make some concepts easier to learn.
 - AvantPy is a preprocessor, that takes a program written either totally or in parts in a given dialect, and converts it to standard Python prior to execution.
   - A given program could include a mix of code written in normal Python and in a specific dialect.
-- AvantPy also includes tools to analyze Python tracebacks and translate them into easier to understand feedback for users.
+- AvantPy also includes tools to analyze Python tracebacks and translate them into easier to understand feedback for beginners.
 - AvantPy is written as a standard Python module/package meant to be usable with any "normal" Python environment.
 - AvantPy also includes a tool to convert programs written in a given dialect into standard Python, showing the differences between the two, thus helping motivated users to make the transition to using only standard Python.
 - AvantPy is supported by a website that includes very basic explanations of